HERMES: Hybrid Error-corrector Model with inclusion of External Signals for nonstationary fashion time series

+We also compare our model with recent deep learning architectures for time series.
+The Prophet model introduced in \citet{Taylor2017} is proposed and implemented with the available package bearing the same name \texttt{prophet}, and three models based on recurrent neural networks called \textit{lstm}, \textit{lstm-ws} and \textit{deepar} are used.
+Concerning \textit{lstm} and \textit{lstm-ws}, they are both composed of 3 LSTM layers of shape 50 and a final Dense layer of shape 52.
+The first one (\textit{lstm}) has only access to the main signal while the second one (\textit{lstm-ws}) has access to the external signal.
+The last approach is the recent state-of-the-art model called DeepAR and introduced in \citet{salinas2020}.
+The Python package \texttt{GluonTS} \citep{Alexandrov2020} was used to train DeepAR on the fashion dataset with a gridsearch to tune the main hyperparameters.

+A strength of the proposed HERMES framework is that it can handle any kind of parametric model.
+Thus, three versions of HERMES are proposed on the fashion dataset using different local parametric models.
+The first one uses as predictors an additive exponential smoothing model as a reference close to \citet{smyl2020}.
+The second one is based on the Thetam parametric model \citep{hyndman2020}.
+Finally the last one relies on the TBATS model of \citet{alysha2011} and achieves the highest accuracy results on the fashion dataset.
+Declinations are called respectively \textit{hermes-ets}, \textit{hermes-tbats} and \textit{hermes-thetam} according to the per-time-series model choice.
+For each of them, a variation with the inclusion of the weak signals (\textit{-ws}) is presented.

 To compare the different methods, we use the Mean Absolute Scaled Error (MASE) for seasonal time series.
 As our sequences have completely different scales, from $10^{-5}$ to $10^{-1}$, this metric was chosen to compute a fair error measure, independent of the scale of the sequence and suited for our seasonal fashion time series.